anand0906/Angular/Angular/README.md

 		<li>'component-name.component.ts': The TypeScript file containing the component class.</li>
 		<li>'component-name.component.html': The HTML template associated with the component.</li>
 		<li>'component-name.component.css' (or scss): The styles for the component.</li>
-		<li>'component-name.component.spec.ts' : The unit test file for the component.</li>
+		<li>'component-name.component.spec.ts': The unit test file for the component.</li>
 	</ul>
 </ol>
 <p>You can change how ng generate component creates new components. <a href="https://angular.io/cli/generate#component-command">Check Here</a></p>